 Beaver Falls is a somewhat small city located in the state of Pennsylvania.
 With a population of 8,661 people and five constituent neighborhoods, Beaver Falls is the 131st largest community in Pennsylvania.
-Beaver Falls has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Beaver Falls was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Beaver Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beaver Falls are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Beaver Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Beaver Falls is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Beaver Falls who work in office and administrative support (12.00%), food service (10.89%), and sales jobs (10.83%).
+There are especially a lot of people living in Beaver Falls who work in food service (11.66%), office and administrative support (11.11%), and maintenance occupations (8.79%).

 The most common language spoken in Beaver Falls is English.
 Other important languages spoken here include Spanish and Italian.